Chicago officer honored for helping person experiencing mental health episode

-CHICAGO (WLS) -- A Chicago police officer has been honored for diffusing a situation with an individual who was having a mental health episode.
+CHICAGO (WLS) -- A Chicago police officer has been honored for defusing a situation with an individual who was having a mental health episode.

 Several months ago, Officer Chuck Trendle responded to a call at the Access Community Health Network center, where he used de-escalation techniques to get a woman to go to an in-patient care facility.